HotPocketHPE/mhguide/mhguide.md

 The Heavy Bowgun's shield attachment can be quite effective, but will only block attacks in a 45 degree arc in front of you, as opposed to the 90 degree arc of all other shields.
 Make sure you are looking right at the attack!

+### Roars, Wind Pressure, and Tremors

+Caused by certain monster attacks, these three effects deal no damage but will momentarily stun you.
+They come in different levels of strength and duration depending on the attack.

+Avoiding the hitbox of the roar, wind, or tremor will also avoid the corresponding effect, so you can either move out of their range or use [Invincibility Frames](#invincibility-frames).

+> Example: Any Weapon vs. Nargacuga.
+Nargacuga can hit you while you are stunned from its roar!
+To avoid this, simply walk away from it as it gets ready to roar.
+The roar's hitbox is very short-range, so you won't be stunned.

+Many weapons have attacks that can resist weak wind pressure.
+Use this to get extra hits in and close distance.

+> Example: Hammer vs. Rathian.
+Hammer resists weak wind pressure while charging.
+As Rathian lands, charge and walk up to her, negate the weak wind pressure, then let loose a superpound on her head!

+You can block all three of these effects, but like with regular attacks, you must be facing towards the hitbox.
+The higher strength versions will also increase the knockback and stamina used.

+Equipping the corresponding resistance skills (Earplugs, Wind Res, Tremor Res) will nullify these effects entirely.
+Higher levels are needed for the higher strength versions.

+### Status Effects

+Status effects are inflicted by certain monster moves, and will appear as a symbol next to your name.
+For most of these, you can negate them with a certain skill, wait them out, or use a specific item to cure yourself.

+Elemental blights are caused by many monsters and vary in effect and length.
+Each roll you do will reduce their duration.

+Snowman, Mud, and the second level of Bubble will severely impair your movement.
+Spin the left stick when you have a chance to escape more quickly.

+Bleeding will damage you as you move.
+Crouch and move slowly to recover from it.

+Stun is a special status effect that is caused by taking too many hits in a short amount of time.
+You will be unable to do anything while stunned!
+Mash the face buttons to recover faster.

+The less you get hit, the less you have to worry about any of these!
+Of course, this is easier said than done.

 ## Intermediate Techniques

 ### Invincibility Frames

 Invincibility Frames/iframes, or moments of invincibility/MOI in older sources, are periods of time where you cannot be hit by any attack.
 By default, the basic roll has 0.2 seconds of iframes (6 frames @ 30fps).
 0.2 seconds may seem short, and it is short compared to other games like Dark Souls, but that window can be enough to get you out of a sticky situation.

 Iframes are best used against attacks where the hitbox is small, moves quickly, or lasts for a short amount of time.
-Right before you are hit, roll *towards* these attacks: rolling towards and through them will move you through the hitbox more quickly than rolling with it will.
+Right before you are hit, roll *towards* these attacks: rolling towards and through them will move you through the hitbox more quickly than rolling alongside it will.

 > Example: Any Weapon vs. Nargacuga.
 Nargacuga's tail whip is a perfect candidate for iframing: fast-moving, small, and short.
 Right before you see the tail hit you, roll through it.
 If done right, you will pass through unscathed!
 If not, your timing was off, so try again when the chance presents itself.
 It's better to roll early than to roll late, so keep that in mind if you're having trouble.